Decay of covariances, uniqueness of ergodic component and scaling limit for a class of \nabla\phi systems with non-convex potential: Acknowledgment

 \section{Acknowledgment}

-We thank Elliot Lieb for suggesting to us the use of the even/odd representation and Christof K\"ulske for pointing out to us that we can explicitly compute the 1-step iteration in example 4.2 (a).
-We also thank Nicolas Petrelis and Rongfeng Sun for many useful comments and suggestions, which greatly improved the presentation of the manuscript.
+We thank Elliott Lieb for suggesting to us the use of the even/odd representation and Christof K\"ulske for pointing out to us that we can explicitly compute the 1-step iteration in example 3.2 (a).
+We also thank Nicolas Petrelis, Rongfeng Sun and an anonymous referee for many useful comments and suggestions, which greatly improved the presentation of the manuscript.